 The Compensation Committee, in its discretion, may establish cash incentive programs and otherwise award bonuses to executive officers and key employees.
 Annual incentive compensation to our executive officers is payable pursuant to contractual provisions with certain executives that provide eligibility to receive bonuses, in the sole discretion of the Board of Directors or Compensation Committee based on the executive's performance, economic and business conditions affecting the Company, and the financial condition of the Company.
-The Compensation Committee approved or made recommendations to the Board of Directors with respect to such amounts.
+The Compensation Committee approves or makes recommendations to the Board of Directors with respect to such amounts.
+In 2014, approvals and recommendations of annual incentive compensation took into account factors associated with the Company's chapter 11 case.
+Cash incentive payments approved by the Board of Directors, for executive officer performance in 2014, are subject to Bankruptcy Court approval and have not been approved or paid as of the filing of this proxy statement.

-In December 2013, Dr. Rose received a discretionary cash bonus of \$360,500.
-In its evaluation of Dr. Rose, the Compensation Committee did not have any pre-established goals or targets identified, however, in its determination as to the amount of bonus to be awarded, the Compensation Committee considered: the overall management of the Company; progress in the performance of strategic and commercial activities and the development of product candidates; the establishment and maintenance of successful relationships with the Company's customers, potential customers, various funding and research partners, the Board of Directors and shareholders; and importantly, Dr. Rose's leadership with respect to the BARDA Contract.
+In 2014, the Board of Directors approved a cash bonus of \$185,658 for Dr. Rose, based on the recommendation of the Compensation Committee.
+In the Compensation Committee's evaluation of Dr. Rose, the Compensation Committee did not have any pre-established formal goals or targets identified, however, in its determination as to the amount of bonus to be awarded, the Compensation Committee considered: the overall management of the Company; progress in the performance of strategic, regulatory and commercial activities and the development of product candidates; the establishment and maintenance of successful relationships with the Company's customers, potential customers, various funding and research partners, the Board of Directors and shareholders; Dr. Rose's leadership with respect to the BARDA Contract; and importantly, factors associated with the administration of SIGA's chapter 11 case.

-In December 2013, Mr. Luckshire received a discretionary cash bonus of \$212,180.
-In its evaluation of Mr. Luckshire, the Compensation Committee did not have any pre-established goals or targets identified, however, in its determination as to the amount of bonus to be awarded, the Compensation Committee considered: Mr. Luckshire's role in achieving our financial, strategic and operational goals; Mr. Luckshire's relationships with shareholders and potential investors; Mr. Luckshire's efforts with respect to financial regulatory compliance (including compliance with NASDAQ rules, the securities laws and all related regulations), and the preparation of and compliance with the Company's budget; and, importantly, Mr. Luckshire's substantive role in managing the BARDA Contract.
+In 2014, the Board of Directors approved a cash bonus of \$109,273 for Mr. Luckshire, based on the recommendation of the Compensation Committee.
+In the Compensation Committee's evaluation of Mr. Luckshire, the

+Compensation Committee did not have any pre-established formal goals or targets identified, however, in its determination as to the amount of bonus to be awarded, the Compensation Committee considered: Mr. Luckshire's role in achieving the Company's financial, strategic and operational goals; Mr. Luckshire's contribution to the management of the Company; Mr. Luckshire's relationships with shareholders and potential investors; Mr. Luckshire's efforts with respect to financial regulatory compliance (including compliance with any applicable listing rules, securities laws and all related regulations), and the preparation of and compliance with the Company's budget; Mr. Luckshire's substantive role in managing the BARDA Contract; and, importantly, factors associated with the administration of SIGA's chapter 11 case.

-In December 2013, Mr. Haynes received a discretionary cash bonus of \$225,000.
-In its evaluation of Mr. Haynes, the Compensation Committee did not have any pre-established goals or targets identified, however, in its determination as to the amount of bonus to be awarded, the Compensation Committee considered the strategic contribution to the Board of Directors and the management team, the achievement of legal objectives within budgetary requirements and the Executive Vice President & General Counsel's role in achieving our contractual and strategic goals.
+In 2014, the Board of Directors approved a cash bonus of \$119,351 for Mr. Haynes, based on the recommendation of the Compensation Committee.
+In the Compensation Committee's evaluation of Mr. Haynes, the Compensation Committee did not have any pre-established formal goals or targets identified, however, in its determination as to the amount of bonus to be awarded, the Compensation Committee considered Mr. Haynes strategic contribution to the Board of Directors and the management team; the achievement of legal objectives within budgetary requirements; the Executive Vice President & General Counsel's role in achieving our contractual, commercial and strategic goals; and, importantly, factors associated with the administration of SIGA's chapter 11 case.